enkidevs/curriculum/generative-ai/chatgpt/prompt-techniques/zero-shot-prompting.md

 ---
 ## Practice

-True or False:

-With Zero-shot prompting, you do not have to give additional data because the ai was trained on a large corpus of text.
+With Zero-shot prompting, you do not have to give additional data because the AI was trained on a large corpus of text.

 ???